stat6250-w18/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 5, Problem 2]
 - *Question* (cli19-stat6250): What is the best practice for maintaining filerefs when programming?
+- *Answer* (asharda-stat6250): FILENAME statements are global; they remain in effect until you change them, cancel them,or end your SAS session.
 - *Question* (jcanfield3-stat6250): Can filrefs be removed without your permission?
 - *Answer* (jcanfield3-stat6250): No since they can only be manually changed or when SAS is closed.
 - *Question* (akrishnamurthy-stat6250): What is the scope of files referenced by FILENAME statement?